'I Hate My Child': Is The Feeling Normal And What To Do About It?

 • Additional risk factors of depression such as poverty, exposure to violence, marital conflict, psychiatric disorders, and absence of the father can also cause negative feelings towards children.

-Whatever the reason behind the negative feelings, you can address them and work on having a loving relationship with your child.
+Whatever the reason behind the negative feelings, you can address them and work on having a loving parent-child relationship.
 The next section talks about what you can do to reduce negative feelings towards your child.

 What To Do When You Dislike Your Child